PostgreSQL Common Table Expressions (CTE)

 Frequently Asked Questions

-A CTE is a temporary named result set created with the WITH keyword before a SELECT, INSERT, UPDATE, or DELETE statement.
-The named CTE can be referenced in the main query (and in subsequent CTEs in the same WITH clause).
-CTEs do not persist beyond the single query execution.
-They are useful for breaking complex queries into readable named steps, avoiding repeated subqueries, and implementing recursive queries.
+A CTE is a temporary named result set defined with the WITH keyword before the main query.
+The named CTE can be referenced one or more times within that query.
+CTEs do not persist beyond the single statement execution.
+They are useful for breaking complex queries into readable named steps, reusing intermediate results, and implementing recursive queries.

-What is the difference between a CTE and a subquery?
+What is the difference between a CTE and a subquery in PostgreSQL?

-A subquery is an inline query nested inside another query — it can only be referenced once at its location.
-A CTE is named and can be referenced multiple times in the same query, which avoids repeating identical subqueries.
-CTEs also improve readability: chained CTEs read top-to-bottom like procedural steps.
-In PostgreSQL 12+, CTEs are "inlined" by default (the planner optimizes them like subqueries), so there is no automatic performance penalty for using CTEs.
+A subquery is an inline expression nested inside another query and can only be referenced once at its location.
+A CTE is named and can be referenced multiple times in the same query, avoiding repeated identical subqueries.
+In PostgreSQL 12 and later, CTEs are inlined by default and treated like subqueries by the planner.
+Use MATERIALIZED to force the CTE to be computed once and cached.

 Can I use CTEs for INSERT, UPDATE, or DELETE?

 Yes.
-PostgreSQL supports "writeable CTEs" — a WITH clause can contain INSERT, UPDATE, or DELETE statements that return rows using RETURNING.
-This lets you chain data modifications: for example, DELETE rows from one table and INSERT them into another in a single atomic statement.
-Each DML CTE is executed once, regardless of how many times it is referenced.
+PostgreSQL supports writeable CTEs — a WITH clause can contain INSERT, UPDATE, or DELETE statements that return rows using RETURNING.
+This lets you chain data modifications: for example, delete rows from one table and insert them into an archive table in a single atomic statement.
+Each DML CTE is executed exactly once.